 Then it was back to Penedès for our first sweet wine, the HMR Advent Samsó 2010.
 This wine was awarded a bronze medal at the Decanter World Wine Awards and is the most expensive wine made from the Samsó grape, which is also known as Carignan or Cariñena.
 This black grape is usually blended with others in red table wines, so our rose-coloured sweet wine was something of a curiosity.
 Tasting notes for this wine say: aromas of honey, apricot and spice, a wonderful creamy texture with notes of lemon drop, quince and balsamic.

 And, of course, we couldn’t conclude the afternoon/evening without a sherry.
 The 15-year old Maestro Sierra Oloroso, from Jerez of course, has featured in a Washington Post article, lamenting the unpopularity of sherry.
 The Post people liked its ‘combination of dry and sweet—rich but with bright acidity and notes of bitter orange and chocolate’.
 Almost predictably though, this proved the least popular wine of the day, at least for the Australian group.
 Perhaps that’s because we’re not accustomed to the style.

 I don’t normally write about wine and I’m far from being a connoisseur.
 So I have to admit that I’ve cheated here, and much of this information comes courtesy of Google.
 My memories of each wine are now mostly indistinct.
 But the overall experience at Can Jubany – of exceptional wine partnering exceptional food – is one I won’t forget in a hurry.

 My only regret is that I’d have to travel nearly 34,000km (there and back) to do it all again.

-Disclaimer by the photographer: Although Fred Harden contributed these pictures, he wishes to point out that they are dodgy stills pulled from his video footage.
-And that the lighting in restaurants is always less than ideal for photography anyway.
+Disclaimer by the photographer: Although Fred contributed these pictures, he wishes to point out that he did it reluctantly as they are stills pulled from his video footage.
+The video is here on Vimeo